Mechanic Falls, Maine

 Mechanic Falls is a town in Androscoggin County, Maine, United States.
 The population was 3,107 at the 2020 census.
-It is included in both the Lewiston-Auburn, Maine metropolitan statistical area and the Lewiston-Auburn, Maine metropolitan New England city and town area.
+Mechanic Falls contains the census-designated place of the same name.
+It is included in the Lewiston-Auburn, Maine metropolitan statistical area and the Lewiston-Auburn, Maine metropolitan New England city and town area.

 History

-It was originally part of Bakerstown Plantation, granted in 1765 by the Massachusetts General Court to Captain Thomas Baker and other soldiers for their services in the 1690 Battle of Quebec.
+The town was originally part of Bakerstown Plantation, granted in 1765 by the Massachusetts General Court to Captain Thomas Baker and other soldiers for their services in the 1690 Battle of Quebec.
 In 1795, Bakerstown Plantation was incorporated as Poland, from which Minot would be set off in 1802.
-The dividing line between the towns was the Little Androscoggin River, astride which developed the village of Mechanic Falls.
-The Poland section of Mechanic Falls was settled in 1830, the Minot in 1836 by Dean Andrews, who was drawn by its fine soil for farming and water power for mills at the falls.
-Named for the mechanics operating early industrial works here, Mechanic Falls developed into a small mill town, especially after the St. Lawrence and Atlantic Railroad arrived in the late 1840s.
+The dividing line between the towns was the Little Androscoggin River, astride which the village of Mechanic Falls developed.
+The Poland section of Mechanic Falls was settled in 1830, and the Minot in 1836 by Dean Andrews, who was drawn by its fine soil for farming and waterpower for mills at the falls.
+Mechanic Falls developed into a small mill town named for the mechanics operating early industrial works here, especially after the St. Lawrence and Atlantic Railroad arrived in the late 1840s.
 The railroad opened the village to business and trade on the direct line between Portland and Montreal.

 In 1850, the first paper mill was established.
-Organized in 1873, the Evans Rifle Manufacturing Company made repeating rifles, which were popular with frontiersmen such as Kit Carson and Buffalo Bill Cody.
+Organized in 1873, the Evans Rifle Manufacturing Company made repeating rifles, popular with frontiersmen such as Kit Carson and Buffalo Bill Cody.
 Other industries produced canned goods, bricks, novelties, confectionery, packed corn, carriages, tools, machines, steam engines and boilers.
 In 1872, John Witham Penney began manufacturing steam engines, machinery and foundry articles in Mechanic Falls.
 Fourteen years later, in 1886, his two sons, A.R.and S.R.
-Penney became partners, formally establishing J.W.
-Penney and Sons which grew to become one of the greatest machine shops in Maine and was a great factor in the prosperity of Mechanic Falls.
+Penney, became partners, formally establishing J.W.
+Penney and Sons, which grew to become one of the greatest machine shops in Maine and was a great factor in the prosperity of Mechanic Falls.
 On March 22, 1893, Mechanic Falls was set off and incorporated.
 In 1981, Marcal Paper closed the latter of two paper mills in the town, which now has a more diversified economy and tax base.

 Geography

 According to the United States Census Bureau, the town has a total area of 11.16 sqmi, of which 11.00 sqmi is land and 0.16 sqmi is water.
-Mechanic Falls is drained by the Little Androscoggin River.
+The Little Androscoggin River drains Mechanic Falls.

-The town is crossed by state routes 11, 26, 121 and 124.
-It is bordered by the towns of Poland to the south, Oxford to the northwest, and Minot to the northeast.
+State routes 11, 26, 121, and 124 cross the town, bordered by Poland's town to the south, Oxford to the northwest, and Minot to the northeast.